 College Campus Toolkits

 It is estimated that there are more than 1,000 suicides that occur on college campuses each year.
 Suicide is the second leading cause of death for youth age 15-24 in the United States and in South Dakota.
-Some of the identified risk factors for suicide in college students include mental health conditions, especially depression, along with hopelessness and stress.
-Some students struggle with the transition to the college environment, and can experience academic or social pressures, feelings of failure or alienation, and some lack adequate coping skills needed to be successful in college.
+Some of the identified risk factors for suicide in college students include behavioral health conditions, especially depression, along with hopelessness and stress.
+Some students struggle with the transition to the college environment, and can experience academic or social pressures, feelings of failure or alienation, and a lack adequate coping skills needed to be successful in college.

 For more information about college students and suicide, visit our page on College Students.